-In a comment to one of last week’s posts, Jeannie asked several questions that I thought might be of interest to many followers of this blog:
+In a comment responding to one of last week’s posts, Jeannie asked several questions that I thought might be of interest to many followers of this blog:

 1. I’ve been asked to ghostwrite a memoir.
 How much can I reasonably ask to be paid?